Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Bewitched: Darrin Stevens

-Dick York starred as the first Darrin Stevens in the 1960's sitcom Bewitched.
-He was nominated for an Emmy Awards in 1968 for his role, who he portrayed for 5 seasons.
+Dick York starred as the first Darrin Stevens in the 1960s sitcom Bewitched.
+He was nominated for an Emmy Award in 1968 for his role, which he portrayed for 5 seasons.
 Due to an often debilitating back injury, York decided to leave the hit show in order to focus on his recovery.
 Dick Sargent took over the role in Season 6 until the completion of the series.
 With the departure of York, ratings for Bewitched took a dive and never recovered.